jokob-sk/NetAlertX/docs/BACKUPS.md

 ## 🧭 Backup strategies

-The safest approach to backups is to backup all of the above with, by taking regular file system backups (I use [Kopia](https://github.com/kopia/kopia)).
+The safest approach to backups is to backup all of the above, by taking regular file system backups (I use [Kopia](https://github.com/kopia/kopia)).

 Arguably, the most time is spent setting up the device list, so if only one file is kept I'd recommend to have a latest backup of the `devices_<timestamp>.csv` file, followed by the `pialert.conf` file.